 Sesame seeds are a versatile ingredient that can add texture, flavor, and nutrition to a variety of dishes.
 Here are some cooking techniques to get the most out of your sesame seeds:

-See also How to pay property tax in cook county
+See also How to cook orzo in rice cooker

 1. Toasting: Toasting sesame seeds enhances their nutty flavor and adds crunchiness.
 To toast sesame seeds, heat a dry skillet over medium heat and add the seeds.
 Stir constantly for a few minutes until they turn golden brown.
 Be careful not to burn them.